Define your Farm Business Goals and Objectives

 Doing your own research is often necessary.
 When you are starting out, it is often best to limit the depth of research that you do.
 Try to focus on who your customers might be, how much you think you can produce, how much you think you can sell, and what is the revenue potential.

 Case studies can be a great way to get ideas about potential marketing strategies.
 Remember to evaluate whether the strategy that works in the case study fits your goals, comfort with risk, personal and family constraints.
-A number of websites list case studies including Penn State Ag Marketing.
+A number of websites list case studies.

 Direct Marketing - ATTRA overviews direct marketing with a section on market research and developing a marketing plan.

 Organic Marketing Resources - ATTRA also offers a Resource list of publications, websites and organizations about the marketing of organic products and organic market resources.